SOUTH BEND, Ind. -- Notre Dame coach Brian Kelly believes Everett Golson is ready for what awaits him at Southern California.

 "I think I've progressed a lot," he said.

 Golson keeps doing a lot more of the little things right and it's leading to more big plays for the Irish.
 He waited until the last second to pitch the ball to set up Cierre Wood's 68-yard touchdown run on the fourth play against Wake Forest.
-He had TD passes of 50 and 34 yards against Wake Forest, and the second came after
+He had TD passes of 50 and 34 yards against Wake Forest, and the second came after a nice pump fake.

 Slowly, Golson has turned what had been an at-best average offense into one that opponents are increasingly having trouble slowing down.